-When I was a child, I’d feel sorry for anyone who appeared less fortunate than I. That would include the white-haired elderly stooped over with age, as well as the infirm, a word I didn’t learn the meaning of until I was much older myself.
+When I was a child, I’d feel sorry for anyone who appeared less fortunate than myself.
+That would include the white-haired elderly who was stooped over with age, as well as the infirm, a word I didn’t learn the meaning of until I was much older myself.

 This feeling came from within.
 There was something innate about it.
 I knew it was the right thing to feel when I saw the suffering of others.
 No one could have taught me this.
 Oh, my parents shared the Golden Rule with me and my brothers.
 They told us to be kind to other people and to animals.

 But you couldn’t teach me to “feel” what I now realize was “compassion” and “empathy.”
-It came naturally for me.
+It came naturally to me.
 I believe it comes naturally for all children; that it’s part of our basic good nature to “feel sorry” for others.
-All of us at some point wanted to help others and ease their pain, even if it was just by offering a smile, saying hello, or asking with loving kindness “Can I help you?”
+All of us at some point wanted to help others and ease their pain, even if it was just by offering a smile, saying hello, or asking with loving-kindness “Can I help you?”